Skip to content

 4. Snoring

-Although everyone snores from time to time, it’s more common, opens in a new tab in males, with around 25% of males prone to snoring.
+Although everyone snores from time to time, it’s more common in males, with around 25% of males prone to snoring.

-Snoring can be frustrating for people and their partners, but it isn’t necessarily a medical problem unless it’s disrupting your sleep and causing you to wake up feeling tired, opens in a new tab.
+Snoring can be frustrating for people and their partners, but it isn’t necessarily a medical problem unless it’s disrupting your sleep and causing you to wake up feeling tired.

 “If people are noticing that snoring is affecting their sleep or significantly affecting their partner’s sleep, or they’re noticing that they’re really tired during the day, even after they feel they’ve had an average night’s sleep, check in with your doctor,” Kieran says.

 Most of us are more likely to snore when we’ve had a cold or flu or are sleeping on our backs.
-Habitual nighttime snoring may be a symptom of an underlying health condition like high blood pressure or sleep apnoea, opens in a new tab
+Habitual nighttime snoring may be a symptom of an underlying health condition like high blood pressure or sleep apnoea.

-Related: What’s a normal blood pressure range?, opens in a new tab
+Related: What’s a normal blood pressure range?

 5. Stress and emotions